SilentCicero/MultiSignatureWallet/README.md

 ## MultiSignatureWallet (311 bytes)

-The smallest known (311 byte) EIP712 compliant MultiSignatureWallet for the Ethereum Virutal Machine.
+The smallest known EIP712 compliant MultiSignatureWallet for the Ethereum Virutal Machine.

+## Features:

+- Tiny deployment cost (311 Bytes / 233 opcodes)
+- Smallest known multi-signature wallet that is EIP712 compliant
+- Close-To-The-Metal: Easily auditable at the opcode level (easier for formal-verification)
+- Reduced execution cost (when executing transactions)
+- Written with similar security profile to common multi-signature designs
+- Standard Numerical Nonce system to prevent double-spends
+- EIP712 Signing Compliant (signing works with all major Ethereum wallets)
+- Delegate-Call Enabled
+- Specify unfixed amount of signatories and thresholds
+- MIT License; completely open source to do with as you please

 ## Design